AppleWin/AppleWin/.github/README.md

 Easiest way to run from the ``build`` folder:
 ``retroarch -L source/frontends/libretro/applewin_libretro.so ../bin/MASTER.DSK``

+It supports playlists files `.m3u` (see https://docs.libretro.com/library/vice/#m3u-and-disk-control alttough not all options are implemented).

 ## Build

 The project can be built using cmake from the top level directory.